ylmzKasap/subtitleMatch/readme.md

 ### Organizing the Files
 Before starting, you should edit the input and output paths on main.py.

-1. `PATH_OF_MOVIES` variable should have the path of your movie archive.
+1. `PATH_OF_MOVIES` constant should have the path of your movie archive.
 2. Each movie should have its own folder named after it.
 In the folder, there should be a video file and a subtitle file (.srt) for that particular movie.
 3. `OUTPUT_PATH` should lead to the path where you want the extracted scenes.
 Default is current working directory.